-Google can index and crawl PDFs so to improve the optimisation of your whole website it is a good idea to optimise PDF’s on your website here are a few tips from the SEO Creative team.
+Google can index and crawl PDFs so to improve the optimisation of your whole website it is a good idea to optimise PDF’s on your website here are a few tips from the Falkon Digital team.

-Many sites use PDFs to display Case studies, brochures, or high graphical images of products or services, Google will stuggle with the high resolution images on a PDF just as it struggles to see and rank images but Google can index the content and this could be good relevant content that should be utilised.
+Many sites use PDFs to display Case studies, brochures, or high graphical images of products or services, Google will struggle with the high-resolution images on a PDF just as it struggles to see and rank images but Google can index the content and this could be good relevant content that should be utilised.

 We advise writing SEO friendly content where appropriate on your website, and writing PDF’s should be the same.
 Try to include keywords in titles and have a good keyword density throughout the rest of the site.

 If you are using a lot of images it can be tempting to use InDesign or PhotoShop to create the PDF’s for your website, but try to use Microsoft word if possible.
-Microsoft Word is a text based program and once you have created the PDF you will still be able to highlight the copy – this is a trick to see if Google will be able to read it.
-Using image based programs like PhotoShop will render the tect as an image so you will not be able to highlight the text and search engines like Google will not be able to read them.
+Microsoft Word is a text-based program and once you have created the PDF you will still be able to highlight the copy – this is a trick to see if Google will be able to read it.
+Using image-based programs like PhotoShop will render the text as an image so you will not be able to highlight the text and search engines like Google will not be able to read them.

-3. Optimise the PDF as you would a HTML page
+- 3. Optimise the PDF as you would an HTML page

-If you create the PDF in Word you should be able to optimise it as you would a HTML page, including META Data, title tags and keywords in the file name.
+If you create the PDF in Word you should be able to optimise it as you would an HTML page, including META Data, title tags and keywords in the file name.